The Mass Function of Dark Halos in Superclusters and Voids: Press--Schechter theory with statistical constraints

 \subsection{Constrained correlation function for modes}

-We represent the host halo in terms of a functional constraints for a random field of the overdensity perturbations.
-In our task it's convenient to make calculations using spherical modes decomposition.
-To obtain the correlation function for amplitudes of the spherical modes we will use the approach of \citet{Hoffman--1992ApJ...384..448H}, which was proposed by them for plane waves.
+To calculate the statistical characteristics such as the variance and the spatial correlation function, we need the correlation function for modes of the constrained field.
+It's convenient to make calculations using spherical modes decomposition.
+To obtain the correlation function for amplitudes of the spherical modes we will use approach of \citet{Hoffman--1992ApJ...384..448H}, which was proposed by them for plane waves.